Find The Best Insurance

 We make it easy to compare and buy insurance.LEARN MORE

-It's common for companies to cap the coverage amount for outside-the-home losses at around 10% of your personal property insurance limit.
-While that may seem like a small amount, if your personal property coverage is set at $200,000, that’s still $20,000 in coverage for stuff in your trunk or VRBO.
+Personal property coverage is also extended to personal property losses that occur outside the home, but reimbursement limits on off-premises losses are limited.
+Losses away from your home are typically capped at 10% of your personal property coverage limit.
+While that may seem like a small amount, if your personal property coverage is set at $200,000, that’s still $20,000 in coverage for stuff in your trunk or your Airbnb rental.

 The easy way to buy affordable homeowners insurance